NOTE: Read more about Unassisted Birth in my new book, Brave New Birth available now.

 And that is all.
 Thank you for listening.

-(My new book, The Unassisted Birth Manual, is forthcoming.
-Fully researched and being edited as of Summer 2016!
+(My new book, Brave New Birth, is out now.
 If you know me, you know that I just can't help myself from spreading good information.)

 Please share your comments below, being very respectful about your and my birth stories, including your thoughts on undisturbed or unassisted birth, especially if you've had one of those yourself.